mramshaw/pubsub/README.md

 #### Publish a message to the news topic

-In a third terminal, use the `redis-cli` command to publish a message, as follows:
+In a third console, use the `redis-cli` command to publish a message, as follows:

 ```
 $ redis-cli